sargisabrahamyan/contentparser/README.md

-# Contentparser
+# contentparser

 Author: Sargis Abrahamyan

 Project advisor: Adam Mathias Bittlingmayer

-# Title
-Content Parsing
+Major browsers like Firefox, Chrome for Android and Safari for iOS include a feature to distill web pages into more readable and mobile-friendly versions by finding the main content and removing the other sections.
+They use hand-built rules and site-specific hacks to achieve reasonable results on content parsing for many top websites and publishing platforms.

+**contentparser** is a learning approach to content parsing - given training data, it trains a model that has similar effectiveness.
+The results show that this task is learnable using standard word embeddings trained on raw HTML as input.

+## Our Approach

+This task can be seen as a sequence-to-sequence task, but we formulate it as simple binary classifcation.

+We assume that the existing rules-based implementations either keep or delete sections, but do not change sections that they keep.

+Thus each input row is not the page but a single section in isolation, and the task is to predict whether to keep it or delete it.

+## Implementation

+1. **Build an unlabelled dataset** Python **htmlparser** is a crawler script to download millions of raw HTML pages given a starting URL.

+2. **Label the dataset** NodeJS
-Captures content from your website, the system parses it into small, discrete entry.
-This makes it easier to get the main propose of the page.
+**label.js** uses one of the existing rules-based content parsers, [Mozilla Readability](https://github.com/mozilla/readability), to get the main content of each HTML page.

-# What is it done
-  The first part is just collecting data.
-    Collecting the web pages using Python client.
-Then for each page it does the the following:
-      Gets the raw text content on one hand and and compares with the content parsed by Firfox then labels the lines "need" "skip".

-  The second part is the training using fasttext

-# Similar
-Find the main content in a web page, like Chrome, Safari and Firefox for mobile.The program input is a web page and output is the brief main content text.
+Then we diff the new page against the original to find which sections were deleted.
+Then we add a label `keep` or `delete` to each section in the original.

+As each web page has many sections, we end up with orders of magnitude more labelled rows.

+3. **Train a classification model** fastText
+We **fastText** supervised to train a simple classification model to predict the label for each section, which can be applied to keep or delete it.

-# Results
+## Results

-  Accuracy 94.1%

 Number of examples: 1078868

-  Trained on 18.5M lines ( 30.000 web pages )
+Trained on 18.5M lines (~30K web pages) with `fasttext supervised -minn 1 -maxn 3`

 Tested on 1M lines

-  Parameter for fasttext: fasttext supervised -minn 1 -maxn 3

-# Work in progress
+Accuracy **94.1%**

+## Future Work

-  Upload traing model
+Upload trained model

-  Update html parser module
+Update HTML parser module

-  Runner module, to run fasttext and return the content
+Runner module to run fasttext and return the content

+Slice results by dimensions like line length and TLD